Terms & Conditions of Use

 Your use of the Website signifies that you agree to the terms of this Policy.

-You agree to indemnify and hold harmless, and at The Committee for Cultural Policy, Inc.’s option, defend The Committee for Cultural Policy, Inc. and any employees, agents, representatives and licensors, from all damages, costs, liabilities, suits, judgments, penalties, expenses, obligations, losses, claims, actions, costs and expenses (including, but not limited to, attorneys’ fees and expenses), relating to or arising out of (a) any breach of these Terms and Conditions of Use or (b) any use of the Website by you.
+You agree to indemnify and hold harmless, and at The Committee for Cultural Policy, Inc.’s option, defend The Committee for Cultural Policy, Inc. and any employees, agents, representatives and licensors, from all damages, costs, suits, judgments, penalties, expenses, obligations, losses, claims, actions, costs and expenses (including, but not limited to, attorneys’ fees and expenses), relating to or arising out of (a) any breach of these Terms and Conditions of Use or (b) any use of the Website by you.

 ACCEPTABLE USE POLICY